w3f/polkadot-wiki/README.md

 `https://wiki.polkadot.network` and `https://guide.kusama.network`, respectively.

 When merging `master` to `prod`, you should not see anything other than a [fast-forward](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).
-If it gives you an error or generates a merge commit, you probably have a commit directly on `prod` that should not be there.

 ### Mirror Pages